-Before conducting analyses, we transformed the complete dataset into ten subdatasets based on g and the CHC broad abilities that referred to the effect sizes (i.e., g, Ga, Gc, Gf, Gl, Gq, Grw, Gs, Gv, and Gwm).
-This transformation was essential because we aimed to report all analyses not only for the entire dataset but also for each broad ability separately.
-The frequencies of the study variables in the full dataset and the subdatasets are reported in Table S2.
-Detailed descriptive statistics of the dataset are provided at the outset of the results section.
+Before conducting analyses, we transformed the complete data set into 10 subdata sets based on g and the CHC broad abilities that referred to the effect sizes (i.e., g, Ga, Gc, Gf, Gl, Gq, Grw, Gs, Gv, and Gwm).
+This transformation was essential because we aimed to report all analyses not only for the entire data set but also for each broad ability separately.
+The frequencies of the study variables in the full data set and the subdata sets are reported in Supplemental Table S2.
+Detailed descriptive statistics of the data set are provided at the outset of the Results section.